Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 This is a profoundly bleak, anti-communal, conservative-libertarian way of thinking, but the Democratic Party encourages it.
 Imagine someone who wasn’t sufficiently motivated to vote against Trump in November of 2020 seeing this.

 Would that person think, “you know, I wasn’t motivated to vote to remove Trump from office, but when I was reminded that he spent my money playing golf, I was”?
-I don’t think so, but what Reich’s tweet - and there are many of them, because he plays the “taxpayer” game often - does accomplish is to remind people to think of the money that the government spends as being theirs, and for that personal-propertarian way of thinking to displace any sense of community in the voter’s imagination.
+I don’t think so, but what Reich’s tweet - and there are many of them, because he plays the “taxpayer” game often - does accomplish is to remind people to think of the currency that the government supposedly spends as being theirs, and for that personal-propertarian way of thinking to displace any sense of community in the voter’s imagination.

-Trump’s excessive golf trips did not “cost taxpayers” money that they paid as taxes.
 Trump’s golf excessive golf trips cost human beings whatever could have been done with the land, the labor, and the materials employed in the service of his playing golf, and, furthermore, the liberal focus on supposed theft from our wallets encourages people to think in a manner that has a racist history.
 Here is a picture that I took 10 years ago today in Amelia, Louisiana.

-If Trump’s golf trips are funded by my tax payments from my hard-earned income from my labor, then so, too, is everything else that the government spends, including on people I might not like, whom I may have voted for Trump in order to harm, people who will - and I cannot stress this enough - be the most harmed by the government’s decision to be stingy.
+If Trump’s golf trips are funded by the currency of my tax payments from my hard-earned income from my labor, then so, too, is everything else that the government spends, including on people I might not like, whom I may have voted for Trump in order to harm, people who will - and I cannot stress this enough - be the most harmed by the government’s decision to be stingy.

 Elon Musk will not be harmed by the government no longer subsidizing his business like poor people will be harmed by the government no longer funding social-welfare programs.